savonarola/mqtt-article/README.md

 Now we are ready to set all the things up and running.

-We run MQTT broker.
-Since currently we do not want any special settings, the simplest way is to run broker with docker.
+We run an MQTT broker.
+Since we do not want any specific settings, the simplest way is to run broker with docker.

 ```bash